 A: Dogs who bark excessively can cause big problems for owners, but even though it may seem completely out of control, this behavior can be modified to a bearable level.
 Sometimes barking dogs can cause such distress that people resort to having the dog’s vocal chords surgically removed, but I’m glad that you find that idea appalling, because most trainers and veterinarians would advise against taking such a drastic measure.
 Debarking can cause immense anxiety, as it takes away an important part of the dog’s ability to communicate.
 I do recommend, however, that you take your dog to the veterinarian for a thorough medical check up, since any extreme behavior can be exacerbated by a medical condition.

-Territorial/Alarm: If your dog barks excitedly in the back yard, for example, immediately take him back into the house and only allow him out again when he is quiet.
+Territorial/Alarm: If your dog barks excitedly in the backyard, for example, immediately take him back into the house and only allow him out again when he is quiet.
 Keep repeating if necessary and never leave him in the back yard unattended.
-If your Sheltie reacts and barks at other dogs or people in or outside of the home, it might be because he hasn’t received adequate socialization and feels uncomfortable.
-In this case, he needs to go on a desensitization program so he can gain the confidence he needs to cope in a social situation.
+If your dog bark at other dogs or people in or outside of the home, it might be because he hasn’t received adequate socialization and feels uncomfortable.
+In this case, the dog needs to go on a desensitization program so he can gain the confidence he needs to cope in a social situation.

 It’s also normal for a dog to bark to alert their pack about anyone (or anything) approaching their space.
 Read more about this type of dog barking.

 As you can see, there are many reasons why dogs bark but there are ways to stop dogs from barking.
 Please don’t listen to those who say that extreme dog barking can’t be modified, because there are lots of ways to reduce what is a very normal but sometimes annoying behavior.